LuchaoQi/machine-learning/Deep Learning/Keras.md

 # pretraining
 # 1 means the number of channels
 # univariate time-series: 1
-# multivariate time-series: number of moniter
+# multivariate time-series: number of monitors
 # RGB image: 3

 # CNN example in time-series data